 Those are fighting words.

 P.S.: Almost forgot.
 St. Francis didn’t always achieve the impossible.
-For example, his effort to covert the Muslim Sultan of Egypt to Christianity ended in failure.
+For example, his effort to convert the Muslim Sultan of Egypt to Christianity ended in failure.
 Afterward, though, his resolution and organizational skills led him to found religious orders that continue to influence the Western World fully eight centuries later . . . which sounds almost impossible, doesn’t it?